kailash-s-nair/Dunamis-Corporation/README.md

 ![image](https://github.com/user-attachments/assets/de1ca0f9-4767-4999-b86f-8f81fdb86164)

 The program is entirely mouse controlled.
+Make sure that when adding items they do not include punctuation.

 # Additional Info